Rent assistance in Seattle and King County.

-Locate information on resources that may be able to offer rent assistance in Seattle and King County Washington.
-Several different government programs, charities, non-profit organizations and agencies focus on dealing with housing issues that residents may be facing.
-Services range from direct financial assistance to paying rent up through free legal advice on evictions.
+Locate information on resources that may be able to offer rental assistance in Seattle and King County Washington.
+Several different government programs, charities, churches, non-profit organizations and agencies focus on dealing with housing issues that residents may be facing.
+Services range from direct financial assistance to paying rent or security deposits up through free legal advice on evictions.

 The leading non-profits and agencies to call for housing and rent help are noted below.
 As with most financial assistance programs, funding is limited, and many programs have waiting lists, such as the section 8 housing voucher program.
 It is always advised to call a Seattle or King County Washington organization early when you need rent help or advice on dealing with a landlord, and do not wait until you have received an eviction notice.